dylnb/esslli2015-monads/monad-examps/maybe.md

   Then once we lift into the monad, we have

-  * Ann saw Bill.
-Just True
+  * Ann saw Bill = Just True
-  * Ann saw the President of the US.
-Just False.
+  * Ann saw the President of the US = Just False.
-  * Ann saw the King of France.
-Nothing
+  * Ann saw the King of France = Nothing

+  Just to be clear, evaluating "Ann saw Bill" means evaluating

+  `map2 saw (R Ann) (R Bill)`